davidusb-geek/emhass/docs/develop.md

 _Standalone mode requires `secrets_emhass.yaml` to be set and passed in on operate.
 Copy `secrets_emhass(example).yaml` for an example._

-#### Docker run add-on with git or pip:
+#### Docker run add-on with Git or pip:

-If you would like to test with the current production/master versions of emhass, you can do so via pip or git.
-With git, you can also specify other repos/branches outside of `davidusb-geek/emhass:master`.
+If you would like to test with the current production/master versions of emhass, you can do so via pip or Git.
+With Git, you can also specify other repos/branches outside of `davidusb-geek/emhass:master`.

 **addon-pip** will be the closest environment to the production emhass-add-on.
 However, both come with the disadvantage of not easily being able to edit the emhass package itself.